adik1025/student_2026/README.md

 # Introduction

-Open Coding Society is a project designed to support students in their Computer Science and Software Engineering education.
-It offers a wide range of resources including tech talks, code examples, and educational blogs.

-GitHub Pages can be customized by the blogger to support computer science learnings as the student works through the pathway of using Javascript, Python/Flask, Java/Spring.
+The Open Coding Society community provides courses and projects to help students in Computer Science and Software Engineering.
+It offers resources like tech talks, code examples, and educational blogs.
+Students can customize their GitHub Pages to support their learning as they progress through courses using JavaScript, Python/Flask, and Java/Spring.

 ## Student Requirements